jimnist/quickstart-jekyll-zurb-prose-heroku-travis/README.md

 Getting Started
 ===============

+Export the `QUICKSTART_PROJECT_NAME` environment variable which is used by the top-level Makefile to set-up your project.
+It must follow Python package naming conventions:

+    export QUICKSTART_PROJECT_NAME=my_project

-Clone the repository and install its dependencies:
+Then clone this repository and install required Ruby gems:

-    git clone git://github.com/lvillani/quickstart-jekyll-zurb.git my-project
+    git clone -o quickstart-jekyll-zurb git://github.com/lvillani/quickstart-jekyll-zurb.git ${QUICKSTART_PROJECT_NAME}
-    cd my-project
+    cd ${QUICKSTART_PROJECT_NAME}
     make setup

-Please note that after you run `make setup` your master branch won't be tracking `origin/master` anymore and the remote will be renamed from `origin` to `quickstart-jekyll-zurb`.
+Please note that after the setup process completes, your master branch won't be tracking the `quickstart-jekyll-zurb` repository anymore.

-Then customize `_config.yml` to suit your needs.
-You usually only have to edit entries below the "Site-specific Settings" comment.

-To start the development server and re-generate SASS stylesheets upon changes:
+To start the Django development server (along with any other worker process such as Compass) run:

-    make devel
+    make runserver

-Then use your favorite editor to work on your site.

 ### Deployment